MWatty/the-office-memory-game-pet-edition/README.md

 * [ROBIN WIERUCH](https://www.robinwieruch.de/javascript-naming-conventions) blog post was used to assist with naming conventions in JavaScript.

-* This template was used to assist in the creation of the [Deployment Section](https://raw.githubusercontent.com/Code-Institute-Solutions/SampleREADME/master/README.md)
+* Deployment Section created from the information provided within this [template](https://raw.githubusercontent.com/Code-Institute-Solutions/SampleREADME/master/README.md).

 ### Media